PhD in Theology

 - Coursework consisting of 58, 800-level units through seminars or directed readings

 - A dissertation proposal

-- A scholarly dissertation based on research in the major concentration area
+- A scholarly dissertation based on research in the area of the student’s major concentration

-Stage Two of the PhD program consists of completing another 30 units of seminars and/or directed readings, related to dissertation research and writing.
+Stage Two of the PhD program consists of completing another 12 units of directed readings related to dissertation research and writing.
 Students will pass a dissertation proposal and write a dissertation demonstrating knowledge of field research, evidence of independent research, an original contribution to the field, and appropriate presentation and format.

-- Students will have a primary mentor under whom they design their 72-unit program of seminars and directed readings.
+- Students will have a primary mentor under whom they design their 64-unit program of seminars and directed readings.

 - Faculty in each field may require a minor concentration; in fields that do not require a minor concentration, students may choose their own minor concentration, in which they may take no more than 18 units.

 - The PhD program requires that students spend at least two years in full-time study on the Pasadena campus.
 Part-time students must complete at least six 6-unit seminars and/or directed readings on the Pasadena campus.

 The PhD ICS enables practitioners to build a missiological framework on top of previous graduate work in theology to produce a thesis and be equipped for intercultural ministry or PhD research

 Fuller’s practice-oriented Doctor of Ministry (DMin) program encourages ministry leaders to think creatively, cultivate new skills, and nurture their hearts to pursue their calling with excellence and passion in an ever changing world.